Black-throated Magpie-Jay

 Black-throated Magpie-Jay, Calocitta colliei.
 Photographs taken within a residential community in Alamos, Sonora, December 2017.
 Photographs and identifications courtesy of David F Smith, Alamos, Sonora.

-The Black-throated Magpie Jay is mid-sized in stature.
-The sexes are similar, but the females have shorter tails.
-They have an all black face and throat with blue patches above and below the eyes.
-They have an exceptional long graduated tail (with the feathers being bright cobalt-blue with the outer feathers having a wide white margin, long black feathers on the forehead (with some being tipped in white or blue) that form an erect and slightly recurved crest.
-They have a large cobalt-blue malar patch, bordered at base by narrow white band; their nape and hindneck cobalt-blue heavily washed in white; their upperparts are cobalt-blue; and, their upperwing a bright cobalt.
-Their bill is black, their iris is dark brown, and their legs are black.
+The Black-throated Magpie-Jay is mid-sized in stature, with bodies averaging 58 cm (23 inches) to 77 cm (2 feet 6 inches) long and average masses of 225 g (8.0 oz) to 251 g (8.8 oz).
+The sexes are similar, but the females’ shorter tail length gives them a lesser average mass.
+They have an all-black face and throat with blue patches above and below the eyes.
+They have an exceptionally long graduated tail (up to 8.0 cm long!) with bright cobalt-blue feathers.
+The tail’s outer feathers have a wide white margin on their tips.
+Forehead feathers are black and tipped in blue or white.
+They have a large cobalt-blue malar patch, bordered at the base by a narrow white band; their nape and hindneck are cobalt-blue and heavily washed in white; their upperparts are cobalt-blue; and, their upper wing is a bright cobalt.
+The bill and legs are black and the iris of the eye is deep brown.

-The Black-throated Magpie Jay is ENDEMIC to Mexico and found in northwest Mexico within the Pacific Slope in the States of Sonora, Chihuahua, Sinaloa, Nayarit, Jalisco, Colima and Michoacán.
+The Black-throated Magpie-Jay is ENDEMIC to Mexico.
+They inhabit northwest Mexico within the Pacific Slope in the States of Sonora, Chihuahua, Sinaloa, Nayarit, Jalisco, Colima, and Michoacán.
 There are also feral resident populations in Baja California and Baja California Sur.